 “New York City has the Big Apple, but Boston has the Red Apple”

-Welcome to our new weekly blog series -“Meet the Vendor” – where you’ll learn more about the special people you meet at the Market who grow, catch, and produce your food.
+Learn more about the special people who tend the orchard!
 Find out why they love what they do, where it all started, and what they do in their free time (hint: its usually involves food!).

 Tell us a little bit about your